twisted-nematic57/AMSPlusPlus/neofetch68k/README.txt

 neofetch68k is a Neofetch clone for TI calculators that run the Advanced Mathematics Software OS.

-It provides information about the ID # of your calc, the OS version & release date, the screen resolution, the CPU and its frequency (if applicable), free/total RAM, free/total Archive space, the number of cycles on the rechargeable batteries (if applicable), the total number of folders, and the total number of files/variables.
+It provides information about:
+ * The calculator's unique ID;
+ * The OS version & release date;
+ * The screen resolution;
+ * The CPU & frequency (if applicable);
+ * Free/total RAM;
+ * Free/total Archive space;
+ * The number of cycles on the rechargeable batteries (if applicable);
+ * The total number of folders in the AMS "filesystem";
+ * The total number of variables/files in the "filesystem" across all folders.

 Due to the unique environment of the TI-68k platform, however, some things are a little different from what you'd find on a typical Neofetch.
 There's no mention